oroinc/documentation/commerce/user_guide/shipping/configuration/index.rst

 System Configuration for Shipping
 ---------------------------------

 You can control the following options on the system configuration level.
-Click on the link to get to the detailed configuration instructions.
+Click the link to get to the detailed configuration instructions.

 * In the :ref:`Shipping Origin <sys--conf--commerce--shipping--shipping-origin>`, set the default shipping origin address.